art-from-the-machine/Mantella/README.md

 	<details>
 	<summary>xVASynth Model Installation Options</summary>

+ 	**Nexus Premium (Quickest)**
+   	If you are subscribed to Nexus Premium, open the xVASynth UI and select "Get More Voices" from the bottom left corner.
+Unselect all games except for Skyrim and download all models.
+Note that this may require restarting a few times for the downloads to properly complete.

+   	**Torrent (Slowest, Easiest)**
+   	Voice models can be downloaded via a single torrent.
+Torrents can be downloaded via Bittorent clients such as [qBittorent](https://www.qbittorrent.org/download).
+Note that download speeds vary depending on the time of day.
+Paste the below magnet link in your browser to receive a popup to open it via your Bittorent client, and set the download location to `your_xVASynth_folder/resources/app/models/skyrim`:

+   	`magnet:?xt=urn:btih:798BB3190E776BFDCF590910C0805656420F45BC&dn=skyrim&tr=udp%3a%2f%2ftracker.opentrackr.org%3a1337&tr=udp%3a%2f%2fexplodie.org%3a6969&tr=wss%3a%2f%2ftracker.btorrent.xyz&tr=wss%3a%2f%2ftracker.openwebtorrent.com`

+   	Note that this magnet URI may be removed from this page if any voice model becomes unavailable on Nexus Mods.

+	**Manual (Hardest)**
-	* The voice models can be found under "Optional" (not "Old") from [here](https://www.nexusmods.com/skyrimspecialedition/mods/44184?tab=files) and store the zipped files in a folder.
-Open xVASynth and drag all zipped voice model files from the folder into the voices panel.
+   	If you do not have Nexus Premium, or if the torrent is not available, you can also download the voice models directly from Nexus [here](https://www.nexusmods.com/skyrimspecialedition/mods/44184?tab=files) (under "Optional", not "Old).
+Once you have manually downloaded each voice model into a folder, open xVASynth and drag all zipped voice model files from this folder into the voices panel.
 Wait for the installation to complete (this may take some time; a popup will display when finished saying "x models installed successfully").
 If this method doesn't work for you, you can also unzip the models manually into the correct xVASynth folder (xVASynth\resources\app\models\skyrim).
 Once the extraction is complete, you can delete the zipped voice model files.

-	* If you are subscribed to Nexus Premium, open xVASynth and select "Get More Voices" from the bottom left corner.
-Unselect all games except for Skyrim and download all models.
-Note that this may require restarting a few times for the downloads to properly complete.

-	* Another option is to use BitTorrent, the communication protocol for peer-to-peer file sharing.
-Peer availability may vary depending on the time of day.
-Unlike on Nexus Mods, these voice models are already unarchived.
-So, you only need to point the torrent download location to **models** +***\skyrim*** folder depending on whenever your BitTorrent client makes another subfolder.
-Having the torrent in the already correct folder for xVASynth means you can become a seeder of it for others without it really impacting your PC or internet performance.

-	  Open the following URI in your BitTorrent client, note that if you are using the [Brave](https://github.com/brave/brave-browser), it has a built-in client:

-	  `magnet:?xt=urn:btih:798BB3190E776BFDCF590910C0805656420F45BC&dn=skyrim&tr=udp%3a%2f%2ftracker.opentrackr.org%3a1337&tr=udp%3a%2f%2fexplodie.org%3a6969&tr=wss%3a%2f%2ftracker.btorrent.xyz&tr=wss%3a%2f%2ftracker.openwebtorrent.com`

-	  Note that this magnet URI may be removed from this page, if any voice model in it also becomes unavailable on Nexus Mods.
 	</details>

-3. Download the .lip plugin for xVASynth [here](https://www.nexusmods.com/skyrimspecialedition/mods/55605) and download FaceFXWrapper from [here](https://www.nexusmods.com/skyrimspecialedition/mods/20061) (you do not need to download CK64Fixes).
+4. Download the .lip plugin for xVASynth [here](https://www.nexusmods.com/skyrimspecialedition/mods/55605) and download FaceFXWrapper from [here](https://www.nexusmods.com/skyrimspecialedition/mods/20061) (you do not need to download CK64Fixes).
 Instructions on how to install these are on the .lip plugin Nexus page.
 Make sure to place FaceFXWrapper in the plugins folder as stated on the .lip plugin page.

-4. Download the Elder Scrolls pronunciation dictionary from [here](https://www.nexusmods.com/skyrimspecialedition/mods/56778/), and follow the instructions to install.
+5. Download the Elder Scrolls pronunciation dictionary from [here](https://www.nexusmods.com/skyrimspecialedition/mods/56778/), and follow the instructions to install.

-5. In the xVASynth UI, if "Skyrim" is not already selected, please do so by clicking the arrows symbol in the top left corner.
+6. In the xVASynth UI, if "Skyrim" is not already selected, please do so by clicking the arrows symbol in the top left corner.
 On the navigation bar on the top right of the xVASynth UI, click on the "ae" icon.
 Once opened, click on the CMUDict dictionary and select "Enable All" in the bottom left corner.
 Do the same for "xVADict - Elder Scrolls" received from the above step.

 ## Required Skyrim Mods